ElijahTolton/GPT-Negative1/README.md

-# TextGenerator Project - CS 2420 (Intro to Algorithms and Data Structures)
+# GPT-Negative1 - CS 2420 (Intro to Algorithms and Data Structures)
 **University of Utah**
 **Final Comprehensive Project**